Bodomit/t-SNEHelperScript/README.md

-# t-SNEHelperScript
+# MAT2TSNE
-Simple script to visualise matfiles using T-SNE.
+Simple script to visualise embeddings in matfiles using T-SNE.